NAGALAND: Amur Falcon Migration Spectacle

 Book cover A world on the Wing by Scott Weidensaul

-The final chapter of Scott’s newest book discusses the conservation efforts to protect the Amur Falcon and tells the tale of our Wildside/Zeiss expedition to witness the event.
+The final chapter of Scott’s book discusses the conservation efforts to protect the Amur Falcon and tells the tale of our Wildside/Zeiss expedition to witness the event.
 [Purchase Book]

 In October 2017, Wildside owner, Kevin Loughlin, was joined by author Scott Weidensaul, artist Catherine Hamilton and two birders, photographers, conservationists (and hardy travelers), Peter Trueblood and Bruce Evans.
 With help from Zeiss Optics, the team of five visited Nagaland to see the spectacle themselves.
 Upon entry to the state they were told by a police officer, “I’ve never seen people like you!”